Can Biobot also test samples from effluent or sludge after the primary clarifier?

 The optimal sampling strategy for your community, whether a municipality or a building environment, depends on how you intend to use the data.
 We generally recommend sampling at least weekly.
-If you plan to use wastewater as an early warning system, you may need to sample more frequently than weekly so that trends based on multiple samples can be quickly evaluated.
+If you plan to use wastewater as an early warning system, you may need to sample more often than weekly so that trends based on multiple samples can be quickly evaluated.

 How many people do I need to have in my catchment to detect a case?

 Our current protocol has a limit of detection (LOD) of 3,600 SARS-CoV-2 virus copies / Liter (3.6 copies/mL) of sewage.
 We reliably (>99%) detect the virus when there is at least 1 infected person in a population of 6,500 people.
 In other words, our methods are sensitive enough to detect the virus even if there is only 1 infected person in a community of 6,500 people or smaller.

 Can you tell if the SARS-CoV-2 virus is alive or infectious?

 No. qPCR does not tell us whether the virus is dead or alive, it just detects fragments of the genetic material of the virus.

 Can people catch the virus from handling wastewater?